tinacms/tina.io/content/docs/tina-cloud/schema-migration.md

 ### `data` `__typename` values have changed

 They now include the proper namespace to prevent naming collisions and no longer require `_Doc_Data` suffix.
 All generated `__typename` properties are going to be slightly different.
-We weren't fully namespacing fields so it wasn't possible to guarantee that no collisions would occur.
+We weren't fully namespacing fields, so it wasn't possible to guarantee that no collisions would occur.
 The pain felt here will likely be most seen when querying and filtering through blocks.
 This ensures the stability of this type in the future

 ```graphql
 {